Personal profile

 Biography

-Dongkeun is a PhD candidate at the Strategic and Defence Studies Centre (SDSC), The Australian National University, and a reservist officer of the Republic of Korea Navy (ROKN).
-Before Dongkeun joined SDSC as a PhD candidate in February 2022, he served 3 years at the ROKN as an intelligence officer.
-During his active-duty service, his posting was mainly military diplomacy positions including foreign liaison officer at the ROKN Headquarters.
-Dongkeun has a multinational background.
-He holds a Bachelor of Arts (Politics & International Relations and Asian Studies) degree from the University of Auckland, New Zealand and a Master of Global Affairs & Policy degree from Yonsei University, South Korea.
+Dongkeun Lee is a PhD candidate at the Strategic and Defence Studies Centre (SDSC) at The Australian National University (ANU) and a reservist officer in the Republic of Korea Navy (ROKN).
+Before joining SDSC as a PhD candidate in February 2022, he served for three years as an intelligence officer in the ROKN.
+During his active-duty service, he was primarily assigned to military diplomacy roles, including serving as a foreign liaison officer at ROKN Headquarters.

 Research Interests